BroadbandForum/usp/docs/specification/index.md

 Successful request/response: In this successful Message sequence, a Controller sends an Agent a request.
 The Message header and body are parsed, the Message is understood, and the Agent sends a response with the relevant information in the body.

+*Note: this is not meant to imply that all request/response operations will be synchronous.
+Controllers can and should expect that Responses may be received in a different order than that in which Requests were made.*

 ![A successful request/response sequence](messages/successful_response.png)

 Failed request/response: In this failed Message sequence, a Controller sends an Agent a request.
 The Message header and body are parsed, but the Agent throws an error.
 The error arguments are generated and sent in an Error Message.